getsentry/sentry-docs/src/wizard/apple/ios.md

 ## Verify

-This snippet contains an intentional error and can be used as a test to make sure that everything's working as expected.
+This snippet contains an intentional error you can use to test that errors are uploaded to Sentry correctly.
 You can add it to your main `ViewController`.

 ```swift
 let button = UIButton(type: .roundedRect)